-January 25th is National Irish Coffee Day, and for that occasion we received an Irish Coffee recipe created by Tullamore D.E.W.
+January 25th is National Irish Coffee Day, and for that occasion, we received an Irish Coffee recipe created by Tullamore D.E.W.
 Brand Ambassador Tim Herlihy.
+Tullamore claims its the best Irish Coffee recipe.
+Is it time to compare different recipes in a taste test?

 Tim may have consumed more, different Irish Coffee recipes than anyone else.
 So when he created his own recipe, we paid attention.
 It’s now the off dial Irish Coffee recipe of Tullamore D.E.W., our favorite Irish whiskey, a version of the original